Pontifical Catholic University of Valparaíso: Profile

-The PUCV offers undergraduate degrees in more than 50 subjects, including architecture, design, horticulture, industrial engineering, business, law, accounting and finance and spanish.
+The PUCV offers undergraduate degrees subjects including architecture, design, horticulture, industrial engineering, business, law, accounting and finance and Spanish.

-The school of architecture, also called "The Valparaíso School" in architectural circles, constructed an experimental city called the Open City, a few kilometers North of Valparaíso, where the professors teach and live in the houses that they and the students design and build.
-PUCV architects have a reputation for being highly creative, having studied at a school that mixes the architectural design and building processes with poetry and physical activities.
+The school of architecture, also called "The Valparaíso School", constructed an experimental city called the Open City, a few kilometers North of Valparaíso, where the professors teach and live in the houses that they and the students design and build.
 Similarly, in the Quillota campus the program in horticulture is offered within an experimental station.
-This campus is visited by more than 1,500 people each year, and has outstanding collections of subtropical and temperate fruit trees, a nursery.
+This campus is visited by more than 1,500 people each year, and has collections of subtropical and temperate fruit trees, and a nursery.
 The station of 500,000 square metres has more than 50,000 square metres of greenhouses.

 The diversity of the PUCV is one of its strengths, with a rainbow trout farm near Los Andes, a legislative consultancy group (CEAL), a farm in Quillota with an area of 6 km2, a fruit packing house specialized in avocados and citrus fruits (joint venture with Exportadora Santa Cruz), a TV station, that has been on the air since 1957 (the first in the country), a radio station, a publishing house, and an experimental grade school and high school for boys in Viña del Mar.
 All of these units welcome interns and scholars, both from PUCV and other universities.

 The PUCV houses the editorial offices of journals in marine biology, law, religion, philosophy, psychology, and biotechnology.
 Explora, a special government program to promote science in primary and secondary schools, is also hosted by the PUCV.